Credit Information in Earnings Calls: Out-of-Sample Tests

 At the end of every month $t$, we solve the optimization in (\ref{port_obj}--\ref{constr_UL}) to generate a new sub-portfolio and use it to replace the month $t-3$ sub-portfolio that is being dropped.
 The change in the PVLGD for the overall portfolio in month $t$ is the sum over the three equal-weighted sub-portfolios:

 where $ \Delta PV^{({sub})}_{t-j,t}$ denotes the month--$t$ change in the total PVLGD of the sub-portfolio constructed at the end of month $t-j$, given by

 Here firm $i$'s weight $w_{i,t-j}$ was calculated at the end of month $t-j$.
-For the first month in the sample, all three portfolios are set to the sub-portfolio resulting from the initial optimization.
+For the first month in the sample, all three portfolios are set to the sub-portfolio from the initial optimization.

-The portfolio's excess return in month $t$ can be calculated as $R_t = -\Delta PV^{(tot)}_t/100$, where the denominator reflects the \$100 capital supporting the CDS positions.
+The portfolio's excess return in month $t$ is $R_t = -\Delta PV^{(tot)}_t/100$, where the denominator reflects the \$100 capital supporting the CDS positions.
 The minus sign reflects the convention that a long position (indicated with a positive weight $w_{i,t-j}$) makes money when PVLGD declines, and short positions (indicated with negative weights) make money when the PVLGD increases.
 The annualized excess return of the strategy is

 where $T$ is the total number of months over which we run the strategy.